-Figures 3 and 4 show the measured inter-packet arrival time for packets generated and received by the Fast ethernet tester, with the ports directly connected (no intervening switch).
-Figure 3 shows the inter-packet arrival time distribution for constant bit rate traffic with a spread of less than 40 ns.
-Figure 4 shows traffic generated with a negative exponential distribution.
-The structure in Figure 4 is due to rounding of the inter-packet gap to the nearest microsecond.
-Figures 5 and 6 show the same distributions generated and received by the Gigabit tester.
-The total spread in Figure 5 is approximately 200 ns as noted earlier.
-The structure in Figure 6 is due to rounding, as noted for Figure 4.
+Figure 3 shows the measured inter-packet arrival time for packets generated and received by the Fast Ethernet tester, with the ports directly connected (no intervening switch).
+The traffic was generated with a negative exponential distribution.
+The modulating structure in Figure 3 is due to rounding of the arrival time differences to the nearest microsecond.
+Figures 4 and 5 show the same distributions generated and received by the Gigabit tester.
+The total spread in Figure 4 is approximately 200 ns as noted earlier, which is to be compared with 40 ns for the Fast Ethernet tester.
+The structure in Figure 5 is due to rounding, as noted for Figure 3.